ByteMaverick/Bytemaverick/README.md

 # 💫 About Me:
-👋 Hi, I'm Mohammed Ansari, a Data Science student at SJSU.<br>🧠 I build ML and full-stack apps to solve real-world problems.<br>🛡️ Currently working on Dockflow, a Baywheels bike availability prediction tool.<br>💻 Skilled in Python, SQL, and cloud platforms (GCP/AWS).<br>🚀 Open to internships and collaboration—let’s connect!<br><br>
+👋 Hi, I'm Mohammed Ansari, a Data Science student at SJSU.<br> I build ML and full-stack apps to solve real-world problems.<br>Currently working on Dockflow, a Baywheels bike availability prediction tool.<br>💻 Skilled in Python, SQL, and cloud platforms (GCP/AWS)<br>